 Our team looks for pragmatic solutions to the complex compliance challenges impacting financial service providers in all areas of consumer lending—mortgage, auto, student, and peer-to-peer.
 We advise originators, servicers, other service providers, and secondary market participants on the applicability and interplay of federal and state laws—and are there to defend them if things go astray.

-Examples of our comprehensive approach and practical experience in regulatory and compliance matters include the following:
+Our comprehensive approach and practical experience in regulatory and compliance matters include:

-Dodd–Frank Wall Street Reform, Consumer Protection Act and Consumer Financial Protection Bureau (CFPB) regulations
+Dodd–Frank Wall Street Reform and Consumer Protection Act and Consumer Financial Protection Bureau (CFPB) regulations

-Real Estate Settlement Procedures Act (RESPA) and Regulation X
+Real Estate Settlement Procedures Act and Regulation X

-Fair Credit Reporting Act (FCRA), including the Fair and Accurate Credit Transactions Act (FACTA) and Regulation V
+Fair Credit Reporting Act, including FACTA and Regulation V

-Home Ownership and Equity Protection Act (HOEPA) and Regulation Z (Section 32)
+Home Ownership and Equity Protection Act and Regulation Z (Section 32)

 Homeowners Protection Act

-Federal and state fair debt collection practices laws
+Fair Debt Collection Practices Act (FDCPA) and state debt collection laws

 State and local anti-predatory lending laws